AaltoSciComp/scicomp-docs/training/scip/matlab-advanced.rst

 **About the course:**

-MATLAB is a high-level technical computing lan§guage and interactive environment for algorithm development, data visualization, data analysis and numerical computation in general.  — The Mathworks Inc.
+MATLAB is a high-level technical computing language and interactive environment for algorithm development, data visualization, data analysis and numerical computation in general.  — The Mathworks Inc.

 Teaching will be interactive, “learning by doing”.